Wyoming Whopper Cookies

 - 2 cups (12 ounces) semisweet chocolate chips

 - In a large saucepan, melt butter over low heat.
-Blend in sugar, eggs
+Stir in the brown

-- and peanut butter; mix until smooth.
-Add oats, baking soda, raisins
+- sugar, sugar, eggs and peanut butter until smooth.
+Add oats, baking

-- and chocolate chips (dough will be sticky).
+- soda, raisins and chocolate chips (dough will be sticky).

 - Drop on a greased baking sheet with an ice cream scoop or large